avo-hq/docs/src/2.0/stimulus-integration.md

 <img :src="$withBase('/assets/img/stimulus/country-city-select.gif')" alt="Debug on input stimulus method" class="border mb-4" />

+**Please note** that in order to have the JS code from your controllers loaded in Avo you'll need to add your own asset pipeline using [these instructions](custom-asset-pipeline.html).
+It's really easier than it sounds.
+It's like you'd add a new JS file to your regular Rails app.

 <hr/>

 One of the most requested features is the ability to make the forms more dynamic.
 We want to bring the first iteration of this feature through Stimulus JS integration.